silexclouds/AnomalyDetection/README.md

 1999), EVI (Huete et al. 1994), EVI2 (Huete et al. 1997), PVR (Metternicht 2003), GCI (Gitelson et al. 2003), RECI (Gitelson et al. 2003), TVI (Broge &
 Leblanc, 2001), MTCI (Dash & Curran 2004), LCI, TCVI, GARVI, SIPI1, SIPI2, MCARI, ARVI (Kaufman & Tanre 1996), OSAVI (Rondeaux et al., 1996).**

+---

+#### Anaconda Environment:
+The specific environment to run the Python Notebook **VI_extraction.ipynb** can be installed with the **environment.yml** file attached in the PythonNotebook folder.

+And from the Anaconda Prompt type:

+`conda env create -f environment.yml`

+Activate the new environment:

+`conda activate myenv`

+Verify that the new environment was installed correctly:

+`conda env list`

+- more information regarding how to manage Anaconda environments at: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
+---

 Required applications:
 + Anaconda: Distribution of Python and R programming languages for scientific computing, suitable for Windows, Linux, and macOS, that aims to simplify package management and deployment (www.anaconda.com)
 + Python Notebook (https://jupyter.org/)